AMStrand/cis237assignment1/README.md

-# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
+﻿# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
 ## Due 9-20-2016

 ## Author

+Alyssa Mahler

 ## Description

 Create a C# console program to work with a .CSV wine list.
 The program should continually run until the user decides to exit (entering a certain character on the keyboard).
 The program should allow the following functionality:

 1. Allow the user to load the wine list from the provided CSV file.
 They should only be able to load the list once.
 2. Allow the user to print the entire list of items.